 KADE SHARP, LICSW, RPT, CMHS

 My name is Kade (he or they pronouns) and I am a Licensed Independent Clinical Social Worker, Registered Play Therapist, and Child Mental Health Specialist.
+I'm currently pursuing my PhD in Clinical Sexology and my AASECT Sex Therapist certification through Modern Sex Therapy Institutes.
 I provide therapy, consultation, and training out of Richland, WA.
 I graduated from Heritage University with my Bachelors of Social Work and Walla Walla University with my Masters of Social Work.
 I previously served as a Wraparound with Intensive Services Program Supervisor and Mental Health Clinician for youth in the Tri-Cities.

 I deeply understand the internal pain and struggle of trying to figure out one’s identity while in the throes of an anxiety disorder.
 There have been times in my life where I’ve felt desperate for help and where I wasn’t sure I could go on that way.
 It took a lot of learning, therapy, and hard work to get where I am now.
 My goal these days is to provide a safe space for youth and adults who are going through similar challenges - whether that’s a mix of anxiety, self-esteem challenges, and self-identity concerns or only one of those - and to help them manage it.

 It is possible to manage anxiety, grow to be who you are inside, and enjoy an awesome life surrounded by people who love you!